Child Identity Theft: How It Happens and Ways to Protect Your Kids

 Freeze your child’s credit report and contact the credit bureaus

-If your child is under 16, the FTC allows parents to request a free credit freeze of their child’s credit report so it's much harder for someone to open new accounts in their name.
-A credit freeze prevents any lenders or creditors from accessing your child’s credit history.
+If your child is under 16, the FTC allows parents to request a free credit freeze of their child’s credit report, making it much harder for someone to open new accounts in their name.
+A credit freeze prevents lenders or creditors from accessing your child’s credit history.
 The freeze will remain in effect until you or your child, if they are over 16, remove it.

 Contact the three credit bureaus, Experian, TransUnion, and Equifax, to report the fraud and request a manual search for your child’s Social Security number.
 If one of the bureaus has a credit report for your child, they should send you a copy and instructions to help remove the fraudulent accounts.

 You could file a fraud alert instead of a credit freeze.
 To add a fraud alert, you must provide a copy of a police report or another valid identity theft report.
-You only need to contact one bureau, and that bureau will contact the other two.
-With a fraud alert, any creditors will need to verify your information before issuing your child any credit.
+You only need to contact one bureau, which will contact the other two.
+With a fraud alert, any creditors must verify your information before issuing your child any credit.

-A credit freeze is more severe and completely prevents access to your credit file.
+A credit freeze is more severe and prevents access to your credit file.
 If you don’t anticipate needing access to your child’s credit any time soon, you may want to opt for a credit freeze.
-If your child is going to be applying for credit, a fraud alert may be a better option.
+If your child is applying for credit, a fraud alert may be a better option.

 Contact your local law enforcement and get a police report